vargo-james/make-anything/README.md

 management of `NDEBUG` guards (assert!).
 It also supports whatever file suffixes you want to use in your project.
 So if you have a mix of .cpp files and .C files, that is handled automatically.
 If you want to invent a new suffix for your source files you can do that too.
+Finally, it does not annoyingly force you to maintain a flat source "tree".
+And, in case you care, it does not employ recursive calls to make.

 Please note that this Makefile is not primarily intended for use as a distribution tool.
 It does not even include typical targets such as 'install'.